A Complete Guide to Non-Functional Testing: Its Purpose, Types, Tool, Test Cases with Examples

 It also verifies that the application gets installed without any issues.

 Reliability testing is done to verify if the application is reliable and is tested for a specific period of time in the defined environment.
 An application should give the same output as expected every time, only then it can be considered as reliable.

 Portability testing is done to verify if in case a software/application is installed on a different system or on a different platform it should be able to run as expected i.e. no functionality should be affected because of a change in the environment.

-While testing, it is also required to test the change with the hardware configuration such as the hard disk space, Processor and also with different operating systems to ensure that the applications correct behavior and expected functionality are intact.
+While testing, it is also required to test the change with the hardware configuration such as the hard disk space, Processor, and also with different operating systems to ensure the application’s correct behavior and expected functionality are intact.

 Baseline testing is also known as benchmark testing as it creates a base for any new application to be tested.

 For Example: In the first iteration, the response time for an application was 3 seconds.
 Now, this has been set as a benchmark for the next iteration and in the next iteration, the response time changes to 2 seconds.
-It is basically a validation document which is used as a base for future references.
+It is basically a validation document that is used as a base for future references.

 Efficiency testing is done to verify if the application works efficiently and the number of resources required, tools required, complexity, customer requirement, environment required, time, what kind of project it is, etc.

 Disaster Recovery Testing:

 This testing is done to verify the success rate of recovery of an application or system if any critical failure happens and whether the system is able to restore the data and application or the system could cope up easily to return the way it was working earlier i.e. from the operational front.

 Once the application/Product goes live, then there are chances for an issue to come up in the live environment or the customer may want an enhancement for the application which is already live.